What is at Zero Degrees Latitude and Zero Degrees Longitude?

 The closest piece of land to 0°, 0° is a small islet offshore of Ghana, between Akwidaa and Dixcove at the latitude and longitude coordinates of 4°45′30″N, 1°58′33″W. The distance from this islet to 0°, 0° is about 570 km (354.2 mi).

-Therefore, the open ocean lies at zero degrees latitude and zero degrees longitude.
+The open ocean lies at zero degrees latitude and zero degrees longitude.

 This coordinate is marked by a weather observation buoy (Station 13010—Soul), placed there as part of the Prediction and Research Moored Array in the Atlantic, also known as PIRATA and is operated by the countries of United States, France, and Brazil.